-I cooked this recipe many times both in my good old casserole dish and in my Ninja Kitchen pressure cooker.
+I cooked this recipe vegan bean stew recipe many times both in my good old casserole dish and in my Ninja Kitchen pressure cooker.
 Undoubtedly, in the Ninja cooker it takes the fraction of the time to prepare this, in the matter of 15 minutes and you just throw everything into the machine.
 Then it will cook if for you.

 This chilli sin carne or bean stew will satisfy the carnivores too for it has a secret ingredient that makes the taste quite “meaty”. and that secret ingredient is raw, unsweetened cocoa powder (fairtrade coca powder of course).

 So chilli and cocoa.
 It might seem odd, but it’s actually quite a common combination where they come from: in Central America and Mexico, where chilli peppers and cocoa beans are native.

 Adding chocolate to chilli adds a depth and richness to the spicy dish, making it both more savoury and more satisfying.
 That’s especially the case for vegetarian and vegan chilis, when the hearty flavours from meat aren’t part of the equation.
 So the coca is there to balance this.

 I love adding some beetroot to chillies it makes it slightly sweet and earthy.
 Plus a vibrant beet red colour.
 It’s healthy and it’s in season for the best part of the year.

 Hope you’ll like my vegan bean stew recipe!